 It is also important to note that sleeping on your front or back, especially after 28 weeks, are sleeping positions that you should not take.
 There are a few ways you can ensure you stay on your side when sleeping — and this knowledge in itself can also help give peace of mind before bed, helping you drift off into a deep slumber.
 One way to keep sleeping on your side while pregnant is to use pillows.

 A common suggestion is to use a lot of pillows to support your body to prevent aches and pains.
 Using pillows to raise your upper body or lifting your legs with them is a good way to alleviate pain.
 Body pillows are an excellent way to keep your body from hitting pressure points during sleep.
 It is also possible to source special pregnancy pillows that help increase comfort levels and support you while you cradle your baby in your womb.

-Make sure you also have a good mattress, of course.
-Having pillows that support the proper areas and a mattress to relieve pressure points make all the difference.
-There should be no skimping during pregnancy sleep.
-You are sleeping for two now!
+If possible, make sure you have a good mattress, too.
+Having pillows that support the proper areas and a mattress to relieve pressure points can make all the difference — it could be worth investing in the ultra-precious hours of pregnancy/newborn baby sleep!

-Another question many pregnant women have is whether or not they can use over the counter sleep aids.
-It is not recommended that you take anything like this when you are pregnant.
-ALWAYS consult with your doctor before taking anything, especially when pregnant.
-For Restless Leg Syndrome, taking folic acid and iron can be helpful, but again consult with your doctor before taking it.
+Another question many pregnant women have is whether or not they can use over-the-counter sleep aids.
+It is not recommended that you take anything like this when pregnant.
+It is important to always consult with your doctor before taking anything, especially when pregnant.
+For restless leg syndrome (RLS), another common affliction for pregnant women during sleep, taking folic acid and iron can be helpful, but again, consult your doctor before taking it.

-To sum it up, these suggestions should hopefully help you get some sleep during your pregnancy.
-Maybe try a combination of 1 or 2 as a start, and go from there.
+These suggestions should hopefully help you sleep during your pregnancy.
 We hope you and baby get some rest!